pog5/Core/README.md

 You are free to modify and distribute and fork this project as the license says.

+The project uses the Cloud Command Framework for Paper and almost nothing.

+It's extremely configurable with simple to edit messages (check messages/CoreMessages.java)

 ### Todo:
 Dates are in the format of `DD/MM/YYYY`